-A suitable water supply should be identified at an early stage to avoid unnecessary work later.
-The minimum mains dynamic pressure and flow should be ascertained at a time of peak demand at the earliest opportunity, to ensure that there will be sufficient pressure and flow available to allow the system to perform as designed.
+A suitable water supply should be identified at an early stage to avoid unnecessary work at a later stage.
+The minimum mains dynamic pressure and flow should be ascertained at a time of peak demand at the earliest opportunity to ensure that there will be sufficient pressure and flow available to allow the system to perform as designed.
 Where there is concern about a mains water supply, a data logger may be used to establish a record of the standing pressure.

 It is preferable to connect Automist to the mains water supply connection that serves both the watermist system, and the domestic or residential occupancy supply, over a stored water supply (dedicated tank), as it is more robust.
-This is because a mains supply is in constant use by the occupant and therefore if a fault develops, it is more likely to be addressed.
+This is because a mains supply is in constant occupant use and therefore if a fault develops, it is more likely to be addressed.

-Normally the kitchen sink cold tap would be supplied from the incoming mains water supply or straight from a cold-water storage tank in the loft and that should have the highest flow and pressure.
+Typically, the kitchen sink cold tap would be supplied from the incoming mains water supply or straight from a cold-water storage tank in the loft and that should have the highest flow and pressure.

-Automist should be connected to a reliable water supply, which delivers 8 litres per minute (lpm) flow at a minimum of 1.5 bar (150kPa) and a maximum of 16 bar (1.6 MPa) static pressure at the point of connection.
-The pump only requires 6 lpm and 1 bar pressure, so a safety margin is embedded in this requirement.
+Automist must be connected to a reliable water supply, which delivers 8 litres per minute (lpm) flow at a minimum of 1.5 bar (150kPa) and a maximum of 16 bar (1.6 MPa) static pressure at the point of connection.
+The pump only requires only 6 lpm and 1 bar pressure, so a safety margin is embedded in this requirement.
+This is a deviation from clause 6.8.4.2 b) in BS 8458:2015 which recommends an additional 25 litres per minute for domestic occupancies which is a relevant rationale only for traditional mechanical water suppression systems which consume significant water flow as a proportion to total demand.

 The minimum guaranteed UK Supply by the Office of Water Services (OFWAT) is 9 lpm, and the typical flow between 10 - 25 lpm.
-As Automist does not require more water than expected by a typical household appliance, you are not required to inform the water undertaker.
+As Automist does not require more water than expected by a typically household appliance, and therefore, you are not required to inform the water undertaker.

-For a single domestic dwelling with a low flow between 8- 12 lpm repeat the measurement above with either the bath tap fully open or the power shower on.
+For a single domestic dwelling with a low flow between 8-12 lpm repeat the measurement above with either the bath tap fully open or the power shower on.
 Verify the supply for Automist can deliver over 6 lpm whilst this is occurring, this exercise is to ensure adequate flow is available during peak demand.